 It is said that this behavior is a result of their digestive system gradually shutting down, together with their kidneys and liver.
 The closer they are to dying, the more severe their loss of appetite will be.
 Their sensation for hunger and thirst gradually diminishes.

 Dogs are generally associated with excitement.
 And the moment they begin exhibiting anything different, it is natural you get worried.
 While this may sometimes be natural or a result of feeling ill.
 When your dog holds onto this behavior for too long, it becomes a cause for serious concern.

 They are bound to lose interest in things and people around them as they draw closer to death.
 That is people they love or toys and treats they cherish no longer interests them.
 They tend to lie down in the same spot and position for extended periods of time.
 Everything they do during this period is done in reluctance.

 Experts have associated this behavior with a shutting down of the function of their brains.
 They gradually experience mental confusion and this causes them to appear detached.
 It is important to note here that this behavior does not mean they do not still care about you.
 The ability to show and express it the way they used to is just not there any longer.

 3. Seek Comfort

-They probably will insist on taking rest on your laps as the owner.
-For some cases, they want death to meet them lying close to their masters.
+They probably will insist on taking a rest on your laps as the owner.
+In some cases, they want death to meet them lying close to their masters.
 This is probably their way of saying goodbyes to their masters and showing how they love them.

 When you observe this behavior, it is only wise to reciprocate by also staying with them during these final hours.
 And reassuring them with gentle stroking and a soft voice.
 If you truly love your dog, you won’t make your dog face the end alone.